-- Maintain, update, analyze, provide QA/QC, and make available data from approximately 17,300 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), and ramp sites. - Download, process, and analyze data for every day of the year from approximately 95 permanent ATR stations. - Submit monthly reports of hourly ATR records to FHWA. - With KYTC District Offices, collect and process vehicle volume data from approximately 5,000 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, collect and process vehicle volume data from approximately 500 short-duration, portable-machine, local-road, bridge counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
-The number of special counts varies from year to year with the average being approximately 100 total, each of which typically includes multiple volume and turning movement counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,000 stations, which complies with the FHWA, Traffic Monitoring Guide recommendation of 25%-30% for Major Collectors and above.
+- Maintain, update, analyze, provide QA/QC, and make available data from approximately 17,300 traffic count stations including coverage, interstate, automatic traffic recorder (ATR), weigh in motion (WIM), and ramp sites. - Migrate to new database (Jackalope).
+Maintain existing database (TRADAS) in parallel with new database for quality control until new database is deemed fully functional and reliable. - Download, process, and analyze data for every day of the year from approximately 95 permanent ATR stations. - Submit monthly reports of hourly ATR records to FHWA. - With KYTC District Offices, collect and process vehicle volume data from approximately 5,000 short-duration, portable-machine, coverage and ramp counts. - With KYTC District Offices, collect and process vehicle volume data from approximately 500 short-duration, portable-machine, local-road, bridge counts. - With KYTC District Offices, review, assign, collect, process, analyze, and distribute data from special count stations that are requested by the highway districts and other divisions.
+The number of special counts varies from year to year with the average being approximately 100 total, each of which typically includes multiple volume and turning movement counts. - Concurrent with coverage, interstate, ATR, WIM, and ramp counts, collect and process vehicle classification data from approximately 1,000 stations, which complies with the FHWA, Traffic Monitoring Guide recommendation of 25%-30% for Minor Collectors and above.

-Traffic and Equipment Management (continued)
+CHAPTER 3 Traffic and Equipment Management (continued)

-RESPONSIBLE UNITDivision of PlanningTraffic and Equipment Management Branch
+Traffic and Equipment Management Branch

-- Provide traffic data for annual FHWA required Highway Performance Monitoring System (HPMS) report. - Update axle and monthly factors used in adjusting short term counts from data collected at ATR and vehicle classification stations. - Update in-house databases to include any new stations or roadway alignment changes.
+• Provide traffic data for annual FHWA required Highway Performance Monitoring System (HPMS) report.

+- Update axle and monthly factors used in adjusting short term counts from data collected at ATR and vehicle classification stations. - Update in-house databases to include any new stations or roadway alignment changes.
 Correct beginning and ending milepoints to better represent traffic generators. - Collect, process, and analyze continuously collected data.
 Submit a minimum of one-week, WIM data from permanent WIM stations to FHWA quarterly.
 Periodically calibrate WIM data collection equipment, as needed, in order to assure quality data. - Review proper operation and coverage of ATR sites.
 Install additional ATR sites as necessary. - Investigate and purchase new traffic data collection equipment to provide for safer, more efficient and more accurate methods of collection. - Certify, repair, and maintain approximately 800 traffic data recorders. - Inspect, repair, and maintain, where possible, approximately 570 vehicle sensor locations (~100 ATRs and ~470 semi-permanent) - Administer contracts and provide oversight of Contractor(s) for the repair and maintenance of ATR and semi-permanent vehicle sensor locations. - Track upcoming highway projects and produce plans, specifications, and construction cost estimates for new and replacement traffic sensor installations for submittal into construction and pavement rehabilitation contracts. - Provide construction oversight, when required, and perform final inspections of new and replacement traffic sensor installations. - Provide contract management and oversight of Consultant assisting with field data collection and other tasks.
 Process and provide quality assurance of the provided counts. - Provide traffic count technician training and support, as needed.